 Au Contraire!: Figuring Out the French, Gilles Asselin and Ruth Mastron (September 2010) A book about French culture from a historical perspective, including important business and cultural differences between France and the US.

-Rick Steves’ Paris 2015, (Avalon Travel Publishing, 2014) A respectable travel book that gives good information on tourist destinations as well as commentry on what is worth visiting and what can be skipped as well as how to avoid lines and take advantage of all Paris has to offer.
-Rick Steves adds a dose of humor to his guide, so it is often less a dry travel book as a friend’s notebook about what to see and do.
+Rick Steves’ Paris 2015, (Avalon Travel Publishing, 2014) A respectable travel book that gives good information on tourist destinations as well as commentary on what is worth visiting and what can be skipped as well as how to avoid lines and take advantage of all Paris has to offer.
+Rick Steves adds a dose of humor to his guide, so it is often less a dry travel book than a friend’s notebook about what to see and do.

 One Thousand Buildings of Paris, Kathy Borrus, Jorg Brockmann and James Driscoll (Black Dog & Leventhal, 2003) Wandering the streets of Paris with this book is a treasure, it gives delectable details about gorgeous buildings.